From $3,000 to $40,000+: Website Design Cost Breakdown

 Webflow even has a free plan – in this case, you won't have a custom domain.
 Pricing ranges from $14 to $39 for general use and $29 to $ 212 for e-commerce.

 It all comes down to your business domain, but a more or less advanced website builder might be more than enough.
 And overall, a simple website design cost will amount to a couple of cups of coffee per month.
-However, if your needs are more advanced, you will need to work with a designer.
-And here, the costs start getting tricky.

 So, what is an average cost for website design?
 It all boils down to the cooperation model you choose and how complex your website would be?
-While we don’t know much about the latter (feel free to contact us if you want to learn the details), we be glad to dwell on the former.
+While we don’t know much about the latter (feel free to contact us if you want to learn the details), we would be glad to dwell on the former.

 However, as mentioned, the cost will also depend on the complexity of your project.
 Custom website design cost always goes higher.
 Average hourly rates for designing a one-page site with a basic layout and UI will range from $15-40+, while designing a full custom site will cost you, on average $45-75+ per hour.
-A small project might take about 10 hours, while a full-scale one – dozens of hours + time for feedback and revisions.
+A small project might take about 10 hours, while a full-scale one might take dozens of hours + time for feedback and revisions.

 If your website will grow over time or if you expect regular redesigns, it might be worth considering hiring an in-house web designer.

 Sometimes, it's hard to reduce website design costs while still getting what you need.
-Collaboration with web design agencies is a top-tier option in these cases, which is probably the best way to get a complex website in a limited timeframe.
+Collaboration with custom web design agencies is a top-tier option in these cases, which is probably the best way to get a complex website in a limited timeframe.
 Agencies normally charge by project and it's nearly impossible to know their rates without contacting them.
 But you can get an approximate estimate depending on your website.
 Let’s have a closer look at them.

 Designs here are simplistic and tailored to encourage page viewers to contact the company for specific tasks.
 They are known for their clean, minimalist, and professional design.
 Corporate websites prioritize functionality, user experience, and a clear path to conversion rather than complex or elaborate aesthetics.
 The design is often aimed at presenting information and features in a straightforward and easy-to-navigate manner.